Chapter 4.2 – Terminal Concessions and Land Leases

 A. The technical and financial proposal

-One way of deciding who will get the concession is to base the decision primarily on the requested technical and financial proposal.
-Although the required contents of such a technical proposal tend to differ significantly from case to case, it usually consists of the following: implementation details, financing details, a marketing plan, operational and management details, employment impact, an environment plan, and an organizational plan.
+One way to decide who will receive the concession is to base the decision primarily on the requested technical and financial proposals.
+Although the required contents of such a technical proposal tend to differ significantly from case to case, it usually consists of the following: implementation details, financing details, a marketing plan, operational and management details, employment impact, an environmental plan, and an organizational plan.

-Terminal development will follow an implementation plan ordered by stages according to the expected growth of the traffic.
-The implementation plan is backed by the results of a market study.
-The calculations of handling capacity will have to demonstrate that the installations offered will have the necessary capacity to serve the projected throughput adequately.
-The timetable of investments will have to include the foreseen cost of labor and equipment.
-Each bidder has to present a complete list of fixed or mobile equipment that is expected to operate on the terminal, with a definition of the type, capacity, specifications, life span, and the date of entering operation.
-In case the bidding procedure concerns the development of a greenfield or brownfield terminal by the bidder, each bidder has to present studies and preliminary sketches of the works, estimations of the costs of building, and a plan of investments of all the works that the proposal contemplates.
+Terminal development will follow an implementation plan organized by stages, according to the expected growth in traffic.
+The implementation plan must back the results of a market study.
+The calculations of handling capacity must demonstrate that the installations offered have the necessary capacity to serve the projected throughput adequately.
+The investment timetable will need to include the anticipated costs of labor and equipment.
+Each bidder must present a complete list of fixed or mobile equipment that is expected to operate on the terminal, including a definition of the type, capacity, specifications, lifespan, and the date of entering operation.
+If the bidding procedure involves the development of a greenfield or brownfield terminal by the bidder, each bidder must present studies and preliminary sketches of the works, cost estimates for the construction, and an investment plan for all the works that the proposal entails.

 The marketing plan typically includes a market study that defines the demand of services for the terminal and justifies the previsions about the magnitude and requirements of the installations, including projections of yearly throughput for a specified number of years.
 The candidate might have to indicate the expected prices and maximum charges for any of the services offered to the terminal users and operation costs (including labor, equipment, fuels, and other inputs and supplies), maintenance and supervision, and administration.

-In a well–prepared proposal, there should be a continuous chain of logic, which flows from the market demand and cargo projections through to the physical layout, equipment purchases, manning levels, and operating assumptions.
-Considering the final selection, it is quite common to rate various aspects of the technical and financial proposal and add up the results in a weighted or unweighted score, based on each of the evaluation criteria related to the elements in the proposal.
+In a well–prepared proposal, there should be a continuous chain of arguments and propositions that flow from the market demand and cargo projections to the physical layout, equipment purchases, manning levels, and operating assumptions.
+Considering the final selection, it is common to rate various aspects of the technical and financial proposal and sum the results in a weighted or unweighted score, based on each evaluation criterion related to the proposal elements.
 The weights and passing criteria are included in the bidding documents, if applicable.

 B. Price bid

-An alternative way of awarding a concession consists of putting a strong focus on the price.
-The available alternatives range from a given rent but with minimal charges to a maximum rent and freedom for the private operator to set charges.
+An alternative approach to awarding a concession involves placing a strong emphasis on the price.
+The available alternatives range from a fixed rent with minimal charges to a maximum rent, allowing the private operator to set their charges.
 Given a set level of investment and quality requirements, the winner is either:

 1. The highest payer for the right to provide terminal services.

-2. The bidder who is proposing the lowest price to be paid by the terminal users.
+2. The bidder offering the lowest price to be paid by terminal users.

 In the first option, the port authority or government agency aims to maximize revenue.
 The payments are typically made annually.
-The second option focuses more on the interests of the port users and ensures price minimization rather than revenue maximization.
+The second option focuses more on the interests of port users and prioritizes price minimization over revenue maximization.
 The concession fee under the first option is seldom renegotiated.
 In contrast, the fee under the second option is often renegotiated so that the concessionaire ends up with a larger share of the rent created by its efficiency gains.

-In some cases, particularly for new terminal developments in developing countries, bidders have to quote the percentage of their revenue passed on to the government.
-The competition is then based on bidding, and priority will be given to the party that offers the highest percentage to the government share.
+In some cases, particularly for new terminal developments in developing countries, bidders must quote the percentage of their revenue that will be passed on to the government.
+The competition is then based on bidding, and priority will be given to the party that offers the highest percentage of the government share.

 7. Post-Bidding Phase